OrDev90/Automation-Infrastructure/README.md

 1) Validate landing page url - Sanity.
 2) Insert text to search input and click 'Google Search' button, verify that search works - Sanity.
 3) Click Gmail Icon, verify the redirection to gmail landing page - Sanity.
-4) Click Gmail Icon, test tabs are working (Primary, Social, Promotions) - Sanity.
-5) Remove text from search input and click 'Google Search button, verify that search doesn't work - Negative.
+4) Remove text from search input and click 'Google Search button, verify that search doesn't work - Negative.
 ## How to Run
 - Clone the project to your local repository.
 - Install all Maven dependencies as required.